Why We Disagree on Peak Oil and Climate Change: Part III - Our Belief Systems

 In the first two parts of this series, we looked at some of the factual reasons why people disagree on the timing and importance of Peak Oil: gross versus net oil production, better technology vs depletion, productive capacity vs flow rates, differing definitions of "Peak", etc. This post will address some social and psychological reasons why the urgency of our energy situation may not be being addressed on an individual level and only at a snails pace on the governmental level.
 Among the phenomena we will explore are a) why we have beliefs and how they are changed, b) our propensity to believe in authority figures, c) our penchant for optimism, d) cognitive load theory, d) relative fitness, e) the recency effect, and several others.
 The fact is, even if the world's energy data was transparent and freely available to everyone, it would be an open question whether people would agree on any near term action to mitigate future oil scarcity.
 This post is a first stab at examining our cognitive belief biases.

 Our societal infrastructure was built with and expected to continue on cheap liquid fuels.
 This fixed infrastructure coupled with a human demand drive for more may result in a once-in-a-species crisis once our planetary resource and ecosystems can no longer keep pace.
 But Peak Oil ultimately is not about geology or technology.
 At its core it is a human problem.
-An overlooked human attribute will play the pivotal role in our failure or success in mitigating and adapting to the seminal challenges of both Peak Oil and Climate Change - that of our collective cognitive belief systems and the resulting behaviours they engender.
+An overlooked human attribute will play the pivotal role in our failure or success in mitigating and adapting to long term challenges of both Peak Oil and environmental challenges like Climate Change - that of our collective cognitive belief systems and the resulting behaviours they engender.

 This post will outline many of the behavioral tendencies we can expect to encounter as we attempt timely and logical solutions to declines in per capita energy availability.
 It will culminate in an examination of our belief systems themselves, and how we process new information.
 As in my recent posts, I preface this one with a discussion I had this weekend with my friend Thomas, (who fittingly has still 'not had time' to read the oildrum story on steep discount rates):